Ixempra (Ixapebilone) – New Cancer Therapy

 Clinical studies suggest that epothilones are active in breast cancer patients whose disease has progressed while on taxanes.
 This makes epothilones, such as ixabepilone, a potentially valuable new class of anti-cancer agents for patients with taxane-resistant cancer.

-The efficacy of ixabepilone has been demonstrated in a series of clinical trials in which the drug has been administered either alone (monotherapy) or in combination with capecitabine to patients with metastatic breast cancer.
+The efficacy of ixabepilone was demonstrated in a series of clinical trials in which the drug was administered either alone (monotherapy) or in combination with capecitabine to patients with metastatic breast cancer.
 Overall the data indicate that in this difficult-to-treat population, ixabepilone can induce measurable tumour responses and increase progression free survival.

 "Ixabepilone is seen as clinically attractive because of its complete lack of cross-resistance with commonly used drugs."